Module ngx_http_proxy_module

 proxy_set_header Host $host;

-In addition, a server name can be passed together with a port of the proxied server:
+In addition, the server name can be passed together with the port of the proxied server:

 proxy_set_header Host $host:$proxy_port;